Skip to main content

 • “My PC is pretty good in terms of performance, and if it can stutter, then I can say the game might need some more optimization for the graphics.”

-• “Unfortunately, this is just a shallow autobattler that doesn't explain any of its game mechanics to you, is RNG-heavy, has AI-generated visuals, and a horrible optimization (average 20fps on a PC with specs similar to the ones they presented as 'minimum', which is still unacceptable because games with this kind of graphics should be able to work on Intel HD 3000).”
+• “Unfortunately, this is just a shallow autobattler that doesn't explain any of its game mechanics to you, is RNG-heavy, has AI-generated visuals, and has horrible optimization (avg 20fps on a PC with specs similar to the ones they presented as 'minimum', which is still unacceptable because games with this kind of graphics should be able to work on Intel HD 3000).”

 • stability

-Overall, the game's stability is generally positive, with most users reporting it as "pretty bug free" and enjoyable to play.
-Minor bugs exist, such as graphical inconsistencies and interface issues, but they do not significantly detract from the experience, indicating that the game is stable and playable despite its rushed development.
+Overall, the game's stability is generally positive, with most users reporting it as mostly bug-free and enjoyable, despite some minor issues like graphical glitches and interface problems.
+While there are some bugs present, they do not significantly detract from the gameplay experience.

 • “Overall, it's pretty fun, runs great, and has a nice art style.”